sergiou87/integrations-core/win32_event_log/README.md

   ```

   **Note**: the pattern may vary based on the format of the logs

+  To view the log content that your regex pattern will be matched against, use the `stream-logs` agent command.
+See [Agent Commands](https://docs.datadoghq.com/agent/guide/agent-commands) for more details.

   For more examples of filtering logs, see the [Advanced Log Collection documentation][12].